-Most large scale mobile financial services in developing countries rely on USSD as their primary mechanism for connectivity with customers.65 USSD is a standard for transmitting information over a GSM network.
-It functions on the vast majority of basic and feature phones, and smartphones.66 Delivery of services over USSD does not require programming changes in or access to a handset SIM card.
-This allows non-MNOs and non-MVNOs to provide mobile financial services, and makes interoperability across different MNOs easier.67
+Most large scale mobile financial services in developing countries rely on USSD as their primary mechanism for connectivity with customers.86

+USSD is a standard for transmitting information over a GSM network.
+It functions on the vast majority of feature phones and smartphones.
+Polivery of services over USSD does not require programming changes in or access to a handset's SIM card.
+This allows non-MNOs and non-MVNOs to provide mobile financial services, and makes interoperability across different MNOs easier.
+Research services are services as a service of the control of the co

-However, USSD does not offer the same security capabilities as STK or mobile Internet (described below).
-The customer experience is also typically not as smooth as STK, with USSD having a higher risk of dropped sessions.
+However, USSD does not offer the same security capabilities as STK or mobile internet (described below).
+89 The customer experience is also typically not as smooth as STK, with USSD having a higher risk of dropped sessions.
 Where customers are charged for usage, this can undermine trust and raise costs.
-USSD is typically cheaper than SMS because it provides a session-based connection that is real-time and significantly faster and cheaper than SMS for two-way transactions.
-To provide mobile financial services via USSD on an MNO network, the provider requires a designated short code.
-The customer dials this (e.g., '100#') and is then presented with a menu of options and communicates back and forth according to his or her selections.
+90 USSD is typically cheaper than SMS because it provides a session-based connection that is real-time and significantly faster and cheaper than SMS for two-way transactions.
+91 To provide mobile financial services via USSD on an MNO's network, the provider requires a designated short code.
+The customer dials this (e.g., '100#') and is then